fatih/vim-go/README.md

 # vim-go

 Go (golang) support for Vim.
-Contains official misc/vim files.
 It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, improved syntax highlighting, go toolchain commands, etc...
 If needed vim-go installs all necessary binaries for providing seamless Vim integration with current commands.
 It's highly customizable and each individual feature can be disabled/enabled easily.

 ![vim-go](https://dl.dropboxusercontent.com/u/174404/vim-go.png)